-Your sleeping area and what you do during the day can affect how well you sleep.
+Your sleeping area can affect how well you sleep.
 Too much noise, light, or activity in your bedroom can make sleeping harder.
 Creating a quiet, comfortable sleeping area can help.
 Here are some things you can do to sleep better.

 - Use your bedroom only for sleeping and sex.